 Other examples of projects include training for healthcare staff in a paediatric intensive care unit in response to a traumatic incident, developing trauma informed practice for charities using sport to affect social change and responding to mass fatality incidents in hostile environments overseas.

-As a mental health nurse, Nicola also provides direct clinical support to individuals and families following a traumatic incident.
-This includes undertaking an initial assessment of needs, the commissioning and coordination of specialist psychological services, as well as offering long-term care.
+As a mental health nurse, Nicola also provides direct clinical support to individuals and families following a traumatic incident, including working with hostages and those affected by sexual violence and traumatic bereavement.
+Clinical input comprises of an initial assessment of needs, the commissioning and coordination of specialist psychological services, as well as offering long-term support using a trauma informed approach to care.

 Nicola’s signature homemade ‘trauma informed’ cupcakes are used during training workshops and consultancy sessions to highlight the importance of focusing on staff wellbeing and enhancing morale within the workplace as part of developing a trauma informed approach to practice.